modesty/pdf2json/readme.md

 node pdf2json.js -f [input directory or pdf file]
 ```

 When -f is a PDF file, it'll be converted to json file with the same name and saved in the same directory.
-If -f is a directory, it'll scan all ".pdf" files within the specified directory to transcode them one by one.
+If -f is a directory, it'll scan all ".pdf" files within the specified directory to transcode them one by one (dotfiles are skipped).

 Optionally, you can specify the output directory: -o: